-Having a 'what if plan' has value, but don't let it define your thinking.
+Having an emergency plan has value.
+But don't let it define your thinking.
 Get it done, saved and shared, but then move on and consider a positive 'what if'.
-If you only focus on the negative, your mind will seek and find evidence to 'prove you right'.
+If we only focus on the negative, our mind will seek and find evidence to 'prove us right'.

-However - this will be at the expense of noticing the positive 'stuff'.
-By visualising a positive outcome, you can see more of the good stuff, which will support your mood and mindset.
+However, this will be at the expense of noticing the positive 'stuff'.
+By visualising a positive outcome, we can see more of the good stuff, which will support our mood and mindset.